 These days, the biggest issues with modern-day laptops are probably the heating problem and the battery life.
 It’s been statistically seen that the actual battery life is usually half of what the manufacturers promise.
-Qualcomm Technologies, after revolutionizing mobile technology, are now interested in taking the challenge of solving these issues.
+Qualcomm Technologies, after revolutionizing mobile technology, is now interested in taking the challenge of solving these issues.

 The Snapdragon-powered Mobile PC platforms can be turned on instantly, are always on, and can always be kept connected to the Internet through a low-power mode called connected standby while allowing the notifications & necessary syncs, just like smartphones.
-The Qualcomm mobile PC devices are designed to be sleek and thin, capable of handling workloads for up to 20+ hours without compromising the performance.
-The low-powered solution is specially engineered not to generate much heat & hence the devices will not be requiring any cooling system.
+The Qualcomm mobile PC devices are designed to be sleek and thin, capable of handling workloads for up to 20+ hours without compromising performance.
+The low-powered solution is specially engineered not to generate much heat & hence the devices will not require any cooling system.

 From the performance graphs, it can easily be seen how, unlike the Qualcomm solution, the traditional platform’s heat output jumps dramatically within minutes of activity.
-The Qualcomm solution can also be seen maintaining a consistent level of performance over a period of time.
+The Qualcomm solution can also be seen as maintaining a consistent level of performance over a period of time.

 HP, Lenovo, and ASUS will soon be launching the Always On, Always Connected PCs, globally.